-The big elephant in the room for any smartphone based FASTPASS system at Disneyland is the lack of WiFi in the parks.
+The big elephant in the room for a smartphone based FASTPASS system at Disneyland is WiFi in the parks.
 No matter what cell phone provider you have, cell data service in the parks is spotty at best, making the app currently unusable in places for many guests.
-Walt Disney World has had WiFi coverage in all the parks for years but Disney has made no announcement about whether Disneyland will finally get WiFi coverage with this MaxPass change.
-Many of the Disneyland faithful (including yours truly) are hoping so!
+Disneyland has been experimenting with WiFi service all spring and early summer this year, but it has been unreliable and guests have reported notable dead spots.
+Disney has made no definitive announcements about WiFi quite yet so we will have to wait and see.

 3) How Crowds Will Change